hoverflies

 The larvae feed on aphids.
 Photos 1-5-2010, 14-5-2010.

 Epistrophe grossulariae.
 Genus: Epistrophe. male..
 Epistrophe grossulariae.
 Genus: Epistrophe. male.
 Epistrophe grossulariae.
 Genus: Epistrophe. male Male.
 Epistrophe grossulariae.
 Genus: Epistrophe. female Epistrophe grossulariae.
 Genus: Epistrophe. female Female.
-Epistrophe grossulariae.
+Black-horned Smoothtail (Epistrophe grossulariae).
 Genus: Epistrophe.
 Family hoverflies (Syrphidae).

 The only species in the northern Netherlands with black antennae.
 The forehead just above the antennae is black.
 The thighs are dark at the beginning.